lexicHQ/docs/flickr_full_code.md

 ```

-Set your flickr `API_KEY` that you have copied earlier using CLI's `recime-cli config set KEY=VALUE`.
+Set your flickr `API_KEY` that you have copied earlier using CLI's `recime-cli config set KEY=AddYourFlickrKeyHere`.

 Please checkout [Configuration and Config Vars](config_vars.md) for instructions.